Is it safe to travel to Thailand? Advice for tourists after Myanmar earthquake

 The UK government has issued new guidance to travellers visiting Thailand and Myanmar after the powerful earthquake struck

-Thailand and Myanmar have declared a state of emergency after a powerful 7.7-magnitude earthquake struck central Myanmar today (28 March), sending tremors as far as Thailand’s capital Bangkok.
+A powerful 7.7-magnitude earthquake struck central Myanmar on Friday (28 March), with tremors reaching as far as Thailand’s capital Bangkok, causing high-rise buildings to collapse and filling streets with rubble, leaving the loss of hundreds of lives in its wake.

-At least 152 people have died as a result of the catastrophic earthquake.
-Approximately 144 were killed in Myanmar, its ruling military junta said, with over 700 also injured.
-A Thai government official said at least eight people have also been found dead in its capital.
+At least 1,700 people have died as a result of the catastrophic earthquake, with 3,400 people injured and 300 missing in Myanmar.

+The earthquake has left a trail of devastation in its path, with collapsed buildings now lining the streets with debris in the city of Mandalay, with buildings destroyed and palaces damaged in popular tourist areas of Myanmar.

-Buildings have been damaged or destroyed amid the giant jolt.
-One incident saw the collapse of a high-rise building under construction near Bangkok’s Chatuchak Market, where five people were killed and at least 117 people are still missing, the Thai defence minister said.
+In Bangkok, fatalities were confirmed at three construction sites amid the quake, including the collapse of a high-rise building under construction near Bangkok’s Chatuchak Market.
+The death toll has reached 18, while over 70 people remain missing and are feared to still be trapped beneath the debris.

 Elsewhere, witnesses in Bangkok said people ran out onto the streets amid the earthquake, many of them hotel guests in bathrobes and swimming costumes as water poured from an elevated pool at a luxury hotel.
 Residents in Chiang Mai also reported hearing the quake.